xavier150/BleuRavenBlenderPythonLibrary/README.md

 2. Create a child class of BBPL_UI_TemplateItem, BBPL_UI_TemplateItemDraw and BBPL_UI_TemplateList from bbpl.blender_layout.layout_template_list.
         - BBPL_UI_TemplateList manage the list and actions.
         - BBPL_UI_TemplateItem manage the item and content.
         - BBPL_UI_TemplateItemDraw manage how the item should draw.
+In your TemplateList class you need set your Item Class and Draw Item Class.
 ```
 from .bbpl.blender_layout.layout_template_list.types import (
         BBPL_UI_TemplateItem,